the-teachingRSE-project/competencies/ProjectTeamStructuresNew.md

       <td>Responsibility may be with individual but they may not have necessary knowledge/skills.</td>
       <td>A developer from an RSE team should have basic awareness of aspects such as licensing.
 Also know where to get additional support via team/organization.</td>

-      <td>As with individual (local) developer, are the skills available within the team?
+      <td>As with individual (local) developer, are the skills available within the group?
 Who can they ask?</td>
       <td>This is a core area that RSE teams need to be aware of.
 Can also often provide advice to projects themselves or provide links with other parties who can help.</td>

       <td>Organizational support, guidance and policies important.
 So are knowing how to find them and who to contact for advice.</td>
     </tr>
     <tr>
       <td>NEW</td>
-      <td>Learning new methods and skills may be challenging when time constrained and this is not the individual's core aim.</td>
+      <td>An individual's curiousity has now to be shared between the research goal and the software project, therefore learning new methods and skills may be challenging and is often not the core aim.</td>
       <td>RSE teams should support their team members, especially when working individually on a project, to explore new tools and approaches, make relevant contacts and learn more about the project domain.</td>

       <td>Likely to be an area of interest for an embedded development team but if they are researchers, they may not have the local knowledge or contacts to know where to look.</td>